auth-global/self-documenting-cryptography/design-documents/self-documenting-argon2-notes.md

 5. If the `info` parameter is non-empty, encode 64 bytes of it at a time onto the calls to blake2b that generate the first two blocks.

+    *   With blake2b, there seems to be some benefit to cyclically extending the tag to cover an entire block, whereas the benefit of doing this with SHA256 seems more suspect.

+    *   This does leave open the question of whether or not the cyclic extension should persist across blocks, or if you just start over at the beginning on the block after the cyclic extension is used.

 6. Modify the compression function to mix the `info` tag in the key-stretching phase.

+    *   How should the `info` tag be broken into blocks for the round function?

+    *   How should these blocks be distributed across applications to the round function?

+    *   How should the round function break apart it's inputs for distribution to the mixing function?

+    *   How should these blocks be distributed across applications to the mixing function?

 7. Extend the test suite to cover the `info` parameter.